RAR. Music. Community & activism. Then & now.

 I remember the Mau Mau.

-Portrayed in the News, I heard it on the radio.
+Portrayed in the newsreels.
+I heard it on the radio.

 The dark reason for my fears in dreams.

-silently in the night to get me In my bed.
+Silently in the night, it comes to get me while I’m in my bed.

 And I was afraid.